-- Be 18 years or older - Have some college or verifiable work history - Be a U.S. citizen, or U.S. national or permanent resident of the United States - Be committed to community service - Be able to serve the complete service term; service term options include half-time (12 months), quarter-time, and summer-seasonal positions; see below for half-time details; contact Je T'aime Taylor directly for other positions' details.
+- Be 18 years or older - Have some college or verifiable work history - Be a U.S. citizen, or U.S. national or permanent resident of the United States - Be committed to community service - Be able to serve the complete service term (September through August)

 Knowledge, Skills and Abilities